Change baker options#

 Single signature account

-1. Go to Accounts and select the account on which you have a baker pool that you want to update and click More options.
+1. Go to Accounts and select the account on which you have a staking pool that you want to update and click More options.

-4. Choose the status for your baker pool if you want to change its status and click Continue.
+4. Choose the status for your staking pool if you want to change its status and click Continue.
 If you do not want to change the status, click Continue.
 Options are:

-• Open: open your baker pool to delegators.
+• Open: open your staking pool to delegators.

-• Closed for new: close the baker pool to new delegators.
+• Closed for new: close the staking pool to new delegators.
 Existing delegators remain in the pool.

 • Closed for all: close the pool for all delegators.

-screen displaying the commission rates for baker pools
+screen displaying the commission rates for staking pools

-6. Enter your Baker metadata URL if you want to provide this information to potential delegators.
+6. Enter your validator metadata URL if you want to provide this information to potential delegators.
 This is optional.
 Click Continue.

-screen to enter a URL for baker pool metadata
+screen to enter a URL for staking pool metadata

 7. A message says Waiting for device.
 Please connect your Ledger.
 Connect the LEDGER device to the computer and enter your PIN on the LEDGER device.